ranbureand/multilingual-experiment/readme.markdown

 Again, but for the usual variables, we set two new ones, `language` to define the language of the post, and `language_reference` to relate different translations of the same post.

-For example, here is the front matter of the English post Hello World:
+For example, here is the front matter of the English post *Hello World*:

 ``` yaml
 ---